The U.S. Gov’t’s Top Priority: To Conquer Russia

 Everything in the U.S. Congress and in the White House is win-lose, with the underlying assumption being that in order to win, the opponent must become conquered.
 There is virtually no win-win thinking there.
 Everything is about conquest, and the top targets to become conquered are Russia and China, so that the U.S. Government will then control the entire world.

-Right now, the total of U.S. Government spending on Ukraine after Russia, on 24 February 2022, finally responded to Obama’s coup in February 2014 that grabbed control of Ukraine’s government and turned it rabidly anti-Russian — responded to it by invading Ukraine so as to prevent any U.S. missile from becoming placed only 317 miles away from Russia’s central command, The Kremlin — has been $76.84B directly from the U.S. Government and $115B from the IMF that the U.S. Government controls, or a total of $191.94B; and America’s colonies (‘allies’) have spent an additional $168.16B, so that the total since 22 February 2022 has been $360B.
+Right now, the total of U.S. Government spending on Ukraine after Russia, on 24 February 2022, finally responded to Obama’s coup in February 2014 that grabbed control of Ukraine’s government and turned it rabidly anti-Russian — responded to that coup on Russia’s doorstep by invading Ukraine so as to prevent any U.S. missile from becoming placed only 317 miles away from Russia’s central command in The Kremlin — has been $76.84B directly from the U.S. Government and $115B from the IMF that the U.S. Government controls, or a total of $191.94B; and America’s colonies (‘allies’) have spent an additional $168.16B, so that the grand total since 22 February 2022 has been $360B.
 President Biden is demanding that an additional $61B ‘needs’ to go to Ukraine right away, so that America can defeat Russia in the battlefields of Ukraine, with U.S.-and-‘allied’ weapons and tactical guidance.
+However, whereas blocking the U.S. from positioning a U.S. missile 317 miles (five minutes of missile-flying-time) away from The Kremlin is an existential necessity for Russia, there is nothing “existential” for America — in fact, no necessity at all — for it to keep the control over Ukraine’s government that the Obama-Biden regime won in February 2014 (and to which Russia finally responded on 24 February 2022).

 —————